HawkA1/Kubeflow/Readme.md

 ## Spark on Kubernetes

 For the deployment of spark applications on kubernetes we can use two approaches.
 Spark-submit or Spark-operator.

 ![image](https://github.com/KubeHawk/Kubeflow/assets/75808939/bf6c2ef4-f48e-4c0d-8fe2-abaf3a308e84)

 In this documntation we are interested in submitting jobs from kubeflow notebooks or from outside the cluster on a local machine.
 In order to do that we will use the spark-submit option.

-To utilize Spark with Kubernetes, you will need:
+To use Spark with Kubernetes, you will need:

    - A Kubernetes cluster that has role-based access controls (RBAC) and DNS services enabled
    - Sufficient cluster resources to be able to run a Spark session (at a practical level, this means at least three nodes with two CPUs and eight gigabytes of free memory)